NWmath/NWgr/docs/sphinx/libref/algorithms/page_rank.hpp/index.md

 ```{index}  algorithms/page_rank.hpp
 ```
-Pagerank estimates the importance of vertices in a graph by the probability that a graph traversal will end up at a specfic vertex during a random walk.
+Page rank estimates the importance of vertices in a graph by the probability that a graph traversal will end up at a specfic vertex during a random walk.